 The best organisations recognise that education around things such as work health and safety (WHS), privacy, workplace bullying, sexual harassment, equal employment opportunity (EEO), and the appropriate use of internet and social media are all necessary so that everyone is able to identify what appropriate behaviour and inappropriate behaviour in the workplace is.

-Education is not just a one off when somebody starts in the organisation, a water cooler conversation or references made on page 27 of an employee handbook.
-But rather an ongoing and deliberate commitment from the leadership team, managers and supervisors, across the organisation to deliver formal training and refresher training, accompanied by ongoing mentoring and guidance as to what behaviour is required from everyone to ensure a safe workplace where people are treated fairly and with respect.
+Education is not just a one-off when somebody starts in the organisation, a water cooler conversation or references made on page 27 of an employee handbook.
+But rather an ongoing and deliberate commitment from the leadership team, managers and supervisors across the organisation to deliver formal training and refresher training, accompanied by ongoing mentoring and guidance as to what behaviour is required from everyone to ensure a safe workplace where people are treated fairly and with respect.

-One of the biggest mistakes an organisation can make is to think that an employee handbook or a workplace policy on an important matter such as workplace bullying is adequate.
+One of the biggest mistakes an organisation can make is to think that an employee handbook or a workplace policy on an important matter, such as workplace bullying, is adequate.

 Employee handbooks and policies are a start, but they are not enough.
-Not enough in the eyes of the law and certainly not enough when it comes to best practise education for employees within your organisation.
+Not enough in the eyes of the law and certainly not enough when it comes to best practice education for employees within your organisation.

 That is why the best organisations address the education piece.
 They want their people to understand what appropriate behaviour looks like.
 They similarly want their people to identify if inappropriate behaviour is taking place and how to report this.
 Only once something is reported can it be resolved.

-The best organisations recognise that when people are safe, they can do their best work, and when they do their best work, by default the customer is happy, resulting in greater shareholder returns.
+The best organisations recognise that when people are safe, they can do their best work, and when they do their best work, by default, the customer is happy, resulting in greater shareholder returns.

 What would a great leader do?